 - You have the financial means to cover living expenses for two weeks and to return home

-In order to become an Au Pair in China you can either apply for a student visa (F Visa) or get a Exchange Visitor Visa (X Visa).
+To become an au pair in China you can either apply for a student visa (F Visa) or get a Exchange Visitor Visa (X Visa).
 It is important for you to be able to visit a language course and have enough time for yourself.
-This is often really easy to get since most Chinese Host Familes do not have more than one child.
+This is often really easy to get since most Chinese host familes do not have more than one child.

 You can apply for a F- Visa to visit China for: